 27. Minister to manage soil conservation reserves

-Every soil conservation reserve shall be under the control and management of the Minister, and the Minister shall manage and control the reserve in such manner as in his opinion will best conserve the soil and land of the reserve and prevent injury to other land.
+Every soil conservation reserve shall be under the control and management of the Minister, and the Minister shall manage and control the reserve in such manner as in the Minister’s opinion will best conserve the soil and land of the reserve and prevent injury to other land.

 [Section 27 amended: No. 42 of 1982 s.
-29.]
+29; No. 19 of 2022 s.
+17.]

 28. Offences in relation to soil conservation reserves